blacklightpy/vaultofknowledge/Necessity of Causality - An Illusion.md

 *Why am I using the label xmist?
 Firstly, it is a lot shorter than anti-non-materialist, and I don't want to be grouping all atheists into that category, like how many xmists group all theists into the category of theocrats.*

-Whenever a person from the illiterate laity makes an argument, such as how X or Y material phenomena is due to God or an ang, an xmist can quickly correct him using scientific explanations.
+Whenever a person from the illiterate laity makes an argument, such as how X or Y material phenomena is due to God or some other spirit, an xmist (or any rationalists) can quickly correct him using scientific explanations.
+[But since I've used the word "rationalist" here to include people other than xmists, I will need to explain this, because for xmists, only they are rationalists.
+This is actually similar to how the followers of Muhammad claim the label of monotheism for themselves alone, and how the followers of Muhammad and Jesus claim the label of "true faith" for themselves alone, while almost all others, minus fanatics, know that religion is based on one's own views.]

 Similarly, if a person who was bad in English would argue with a theist